Russia Collusion Story: A Big “Nothing Burger” or a Case for Gold?

 For the same reason, I think it’s important we pay close attention to what markets are forecasting today.

 The White House is under siege on multiple fronts, which, as I said, has been positive for gold’s Fear Trade.
 But equity investors also seem to like the direction Trump is taking, whether it’s pushing for tax reform and deregulation or shaking up the “beltway party,” composed of deeply entrenched D.C. lobbyists and career bureaucrats.
-Just this week, the president made waves for firing a number of bureaucrats at the Department of Veteran Affairs (VA), long plagued by scandal and controversy.
+Just last week, the president made waves for firing a number of bureaucrats at the Department of Veteran Affairs (VA), long plagued by scandal and controversy.
 Since he took office in January, Trump has told more than 500 VA workers “You’re fired!”

 The Fundamentals of “Quantamental”